Tuesday 12 February 2019

 Creating rapid eLearning activities (H5P)

 As I have used H5P in previous roles over a number of years in creating blended and distance eLearning materials, I highly recommend it to for creating interactive eLearning content.
-I was very quick to bring this into my Digital Practice Adviser role at Nottingham Trent University (NTU).
+Upon commencing my Digital Practice Adviser role at Nottingham Trent University (NTU) in October 2017, I was very quick to bring this into discussion - which of course I did in early team and one to one conversations.
 Not only did I want to bring a new tool to the organisation, but my previous experience and expertise in creating eLearning content provided a strong mandate to increase interactive eLearning content across programmes and the university Virtual Learning Environment (VLE).
 Creating rapid eLearning activities is a much needed skill and resource and one I mention in my Learning Technology book.

 NTU is using eLearning in many ways on many programmes and in professional services.
 However, to me, there's rough and ready; self-service academics creating and owning content themselves, or polished; use of Articulate etc with a learning designer.
 Currently there is no rapid eLearning content creation tool for academic staff and one that is easily accessible.
 Yes there is access to Articulate Storyline/Rise and Adobe products, but they require specialist skills to use and come with a cost, both in the product and staff training.
 You wouldn't expect academic staff to pick one of those tools up to learn and use, along with their already hectic jobs.
 Another main reason was that the VLE continues to be a repository (argument of the century).
 Emphasis on the L - learning, it should be about accessing a VLE and participating in eLearning materials and self-directed resources to support one's learning, not just downloading documents.
 Again mentioned in my book in a very detailed (and illustrated) section on VLEs and using them effectively.